dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

-that compel norms to be questioned, to strengthen, to congeal, to be acknowledged, or to emerge as conceptualized social magnets of normifying behavior -- then how does society even discuss these problems with our government? we can't conduct discourse from within convoluted filter-bubbles driven by AI operating enigmatically as black box to determine who sees who, who saw what, and how trends to proactively drive each of the former will play out: these AI's directs
+that compel norms to be questioned, to strengthen, to congeal, to be acknowledged, or to emerge as conceptualized social magnets of normifying behavior -- then how does society even discuss these problems with our government?
+We can't conduct discourse from within convoluted filter-bubbles driven by AI operating enigmatically as black box to determine who sees who, who saw what, and how trends to proactively drive each of the former will play out: these AI's directs